 The objective of this study was to evaluate how customers perceive the quality of service delivered when interacting with robot concierge as well as provide insights for service companies using an avatar as a concierge.

 The tested solution was designed to provide a personalized service for potential guests via a Pepper robot.
 When the robot was not able to quickly and efficiently answer a question on its own, a human remote concierge was able to take over the interaction by controlling the gestures and answers to guests, balancing the "newness" of interacting with a robot for guests while preserving key aspects of a personal and human conversation.

-Based on the evaluation survey done right after people interacted with our robot, the team outlined here some of the key findings their pilot unveiled.
+Based on the evaluation survey done right after people interacted with Pepper, the team outlined some of the key findings their pilot unveiled.

 To define the core aspects of service quality of our robot-based service should be evaluated upon, we measured the behaviors of our robot based on the 5 below service quality dimensions (adapted from the SERVQUAL model):

 - Reliability (ability to perform the promised service dependably and precisely)

 - Assurance (knowledge and courtesy of the robot and its ability to inspire confidence)